This post may contain affiliate links. Please read our disclosure policy.

 This cake starts with preparing a box cake according to the directions (and, YES, you need to use the other ingredients the box instructions require like eggs, oil, and water) then cooling on a wire rack.

-Making The Holes: I just use the round handle of a wooden spoon to poke the holes.
+- Making The Holes: I just use the round handle of a wooden spoon to poke the holes.
 Space about an inch apart all over the top of the cake (see photos above).
 If you prefer smaller holes, then a fork works fine too.
 If you use a fork, however, you won’t be able to press any pie filling into the holes, so you will end up with just a layer on top of the cake.

-Cake Mix – I like to use a white cake mix for this recipe because it allows the strawberry flavor to really shine.
+- Cake Mix – I like to use a white cake mix for this recipe because it allows the strawberry flavor to really shine.
 You can use a yellow cake mix or other flavors if you’re putting your personal spin on things.

-Cool Whip – You’ll want it thawed (overnight in the fridge) but still cold.
+- Cool Whip – You’ll want it thawed (overnight in the fridge) but still cold.

-Pie Filling – This gives my recipe a unique twist on a standard poke cake and really gives you tons of strawberry flavor.
+- Pie Filling – This gives my recipe a unique twist on a standard poke cake and really gives you tons of strawberry flavor.

 Keeping this cake fresh and yummy means storing it in the icebox.
 It needs to stay chilled because of the cool whip topping.
 I think it tastes better chilled anyway.
 Just wrap it tightly with plastic wrap for best results.

+- Can You Freeze This?
 Yes!
 Make the cake per the instructions without topping with the garnish of whole strawberries.
 Wrap tightly with plastic wrap then with aluminum foil.
-I like to let my poke cake slow thaw in the fridge overnight and then garnish with strawberries for a beautiful presentation.
+I like to let my strawberry poke cake with strawberry cake mix, slow thaw in the fridge overnight and then garnish with strawberries for a beautiful presentation.

 Strawberry Poke Cake